entrecote sauce

 To make the famous Entrecôte sauce, you’ll need:

-entrecote sauce ingredients
+entrecote steak sauce ingredients

 Egg Yolk: Egg yolks are used to emulsify the butter to make a creamy sauce.